-The Kona range has something to suit almost every pocket and need.
-Whether you want an affordable small crossover with low running costs or the slightly barmy and loveable N performance version, it’s all there.
+The Hyundai Kona range has something to suit almost every pocket and need.
+Whether you want an affordable small crossover with low running costs or the slightly barmy and loveable N performance version (which we've reviewed here), it’s all there.
 Hyundai has done away with the diesel engine option due to lack of demand, but you still have both a mild- and full-hybrid model.
 Then there’s the Kona Electric as the mains, ahem, attraction.

-You can stand down AC-12, Jesus, Mary, Joseph and the wee donkey because you don’t need keen detective skills to spot the differences between the mild-hybrid Kona and the Electric version.
+You don’t need keen detective skills to spot the differences between the mild-hybrid Kona and the Electric version.
 A quick glance at the front will tell you the Electric does without the large upper grille, though both share the same double stack of lights front and back.

 Side-on, it’s harder to tell the two apart, but at the back you’ll see the Electric has a less obviously sporting lower bumper insert.
 Peer closely at the tailgate and you’ll also find an ‘Electric’ badge on the EV and slightly confusing ‘Hybrid’ badge on the mild-hybrid model.